waterflow80/Ai-News-Scrapper/README.md

 ## Future Enhancements
 - We can let the user define the depth of the search. (send it in a get request)
 - We can add more filters and sort options.

+## Deployment
+The web application will be deployed in a public server and the link will be uploaded here :down_right: